maxikg/api-client/README.md

 ## License

-This software is licensed under Apache License v2.
-A copy of this license is shipped within this repository in the [LICENSE.txt](/LICENSE.txt) file.
+This library is distributed under the GNU General Public License version 3.
+A copy is shipped within the [LICENSE.txt](/LICENSE.txt) file.